HugoLePicard/tutorial-triton-inference-server/README.md

       ≈ ~756.9 ms
 ```

-That’s approximately 1.32 frames per second, which remains very fast for full-resolution image generation — thanks to TensorRT’s low-latency execution on high-performance GPUs like the A100.
+That’s approximately 1.32 frames per second, which is fast for image generation, thanks to TensorRT’s low-latency execution on high-performance GPUs like the A100.

+For more details on TensorRT capabilities, optimization techniques, and deployment workflows, check out the official NVIDIA TensorRT documentation: https://docs.nvidia.com/deeplearning/tensorrt
+You can also explore the source code, samples, and OSS contributions on GitHub: https://github.com/NVIDIA/TensorRT

-# Triton Inference Server - Model Config Explanation (`config.pbtxt`)
+## Step 5 - Triton Inference Server

+### Model Config Explanation (`config.pbtxt`)

 This document explains how to define a standard model configuration for use with Triton Inference Server, specifically for models optimized with TensorRT.
 This is **not** an ensemble model — it is a basic configuration for a single optimized model.